 CCA sensitivity for operating classes requiring CCA-ED

-For the operating classes requiring CCA-Energy Detect (CCA-ED), the PHY shall also indicate a medium busy condition when CCA-ED detects a channel busy condition.
+For the operating classes requiring CCA-Energy Detect (CCA-ED), the PHY shall indicate a medium busy condition when CCA-ED detects a channel busy condition.
 For improved spectrum sharing, CCA-ED is required in some bands.
 The behavior class indicating CCA-ED is given in Table D-2 (Behavior limits).
 The operating classes requiring the corresponding CCA-ED behavior class are given in E.1 (Country information and operating classes).
 The PHY of a STA that is operating within an operating class that requires CCA-ED shall operate with CCA-ED.

-NOTE—The requirement to detect a channel busy condition as stated in 21.3.18.5.3 (CCA sensitivity for signals occupying the primary 20 MHz channel) and 21.3.18.5.4 (CCA sensitivity for signals not occupying the primary 20 MHz channel) is a mandatory energy detect requirement on all Clause 21 (Very High Throughput (VHT) PHY specification) receivers.
+NOTE—The requirement to detect a channel busy condition as stated in 28.3.17.6.3 CCA sensitivity for the primary 20 MHz channel and 28.3.17.6.4 CCA sensitivity for signals not occupying the primary 20 MHz channel for a STA attempting a non-preamble puncturing transmission is a mandatory energy detect requirement on all Clause 28 High Efficient (HE) PHY specification receivers.
 Support for CCA-ED is an additional requirement that relates specifically to the sensitivities described in D.2.5 (CCA-ED threshold).

 To TGax editor: Please make the following changes (#CID 5875, 5876, 5877, 9035, 9036, 10309, 10310)